 Piping the choux pastry dough

-To make cream puffs you will need to pipe the dough to form round pastry puffs.
+To make this cream puff recipe you’ll need to pipe the dough to form round pastry puffs.
 Here are a few tips you can follow to get properly baked round puffs.

 - Place the dough in a pastry bag, with a pastry tip that’s about 1/2 inch in width.
 The tip can be a round tip or a French star tip.